peteradrichem/Xul/docs/xp.rst

 Print result's XPath
 --------------------
-Use the ``--result-xpath`` option to print the XPath expression of each result element.
+Print the XPath expression of each result element with the ``--result-xpath`` option.
 Each XPath expression will have an absolute location path.

 .. sourcecode:: bash

-   xp --result-xpath --xpath="//title" file.xml
+   xp --result-xpath "//title" file.xml

-If a result is a text or attribute node ``xp`` will print the parent element's XPath expression.
+If an XPath result is a text or attribute node ``xp`` will print the parent element's XPath expression.

+List the XPath expressions of all elements with attributes:

 .. sourcecode:: bash

-   xp -rx "//@*" file.xml
+   xp -r "//@*" file.xml

 .. index::